Asymptotic Analysis for Optimal Control of the Cattaneo Model: Numerical Results

-The numerical results displayed there show that we indeed have convergence of both the optimal states and the optimal controls in all considered norms, which we have proved theoretically in Theorem~\eqref{thm:linear_convergence} under slightly stronger assumptions.
+The numerical results displayed there show that we indeed have convergence of both the optimal states and the optimal controls in all considered norms, which we have proved theoretically in Theorem~\ref{thm:linear_convergence} under slightly stronger assumptions.
 The numerical results confirm our theoretical findings: We have a linear convergence in the $L^2(0,T;H^1_0(\Omega))$ norm for the optimal state as well as a linear convergence in the $L^2(0,T;L^2(\Omega))$ norm for the optimal control.
-As for the forward problem, we observe that the convergence is weaker in the $L^\infty(0,T;L^\infty(\Omega))$ norm, particularly in the beginning.
+We observe that the convergence is weaker in the $L^\infty(0,T;L^\infty(\Omega))$ norm, particularly in the beginning.
 However, the results again suggest that we might have a linear convergence in this norm as $\tau \to 0$.

 Let us now consider the optimal control problem in the limit $\lambda \to 0$.
-The convergence rates for different $\lambda$ are depicted in Figure~\ref{fig:ocp_control_lambdas} and Figure~\ref{fig:ocp_state_lambdas}.
-We observe that the absolute error deteriorates for $\lambda \to 0$.
-This is due to the following reason: As $\lambda$ vanishes, the weight of the cost functional shifts to the terms $\norm{y-y_d}{}^2$ and $\norm{y(T) - y_d(T)}{}^2$, and away from $\norm{u}{}^2$.
-Hence, the optimal states for smaller values of $\lambda$ get closer to the desired state, which has a comparatively large norm.
-Therefore, we have that, even though the absolute error is increasing, the relative error stagnates.

-The results depicted in these figures show that the numerical optimization behaves well for $\lambda \to 0$, as we still get a very similar qualitative convergence behaviour for all considered values of $\lambda$.
+The convergence rates for different $\lambda$ are depicted in Figures~\ref{fig:ocp_control_lambdas} and Figure~\ref{fig:ocp_state_lambdas}.
+The results show that the numerical optimization behaves well for $\lambda \to 0$, as we still get a very similar qualitative convergence behaviour for all considered values of $\lambda$.
 Again, the numerical results confirm the theoretical analysis, since we observe that the convergence of the optimal state is linear in the $L^2(0,T;H^1_0(\Omega))$ norm and that the convergence of the optimal control is linear in the $L^2(0,T;L^2(\Omega))$ even for $\lambda \to 0$.